Use up the crumbs at the bottom of the Weetbix box in these healthy Apple Weetbix Pikelets. Great for kid’s lunchboxes or as a healthy snack.

 These pikelets are not sweet like other pikelet recipes.
 We’re trying to keep sugar down to a minimum, so these pikelets only contain the sugar that’s already in the Weetbix, which isn’t much.

 There are hints of sweetness from the apple though and the subtle cinnamon flavour.
-If you like sweeter, just add sugar to taste.
+If you like sweeter, just add sugar to taste or maybe throw in some sultanas.

-These keep for a few days in an air tight container.
+These pikelets keep for a few days in an airtight container.
 On the bench is fine if your climate is cool and dry.
 Here in our hot and humid Queensland summer, we can practically watch mould grow, so everything goes in the fridge for us during the summer months.

 - 1 cup wholemeal flour